 #3 | Pelvic Exercises

 Yes, you still need to do Kegels.
 Remember, those exercises are responsible for keeping your pelvic floor strong and toned.
-And according to Menopause.org, a strong pelvic floor can decrease “vaginal or pelvic pain during sex.”
+A strong pelvic floor can decrease vaginal or pelvic pain during sex.
+According to Self, pelvic floor strength is being talked about more and more, and the exercises and strengthening solutions are growing.

 There are other forms of pelvic exercises, which include using biofeedback sensors to show how strong the muscle control of your vaginal wall is.
 You need the help of a registered physical therapist for this, which means you’ll need to contact your doctor first.